LauraAubin/Fuji/README.md

 ## What does this application do?

 Niceness modifies the scheduling priority of a given process which determines how much CPU time it receives.
 When you `increase` the niceness, it's priority `decreases`.
 The same goes for when you `decrease` the niceness, the priority will `increase`.
 This is helpful in scenarios such as giving a process more priority if it needs to perform faster.
-This is also helpful if you want to limit a process that would otherwise take up uneccessary CPU usage.
+This is also helpful if you want to limit a process that would otherwise take up unnecessary CPU usage.

 <br>